-It is a condition of grant that Grant Recipients are keeping the Delivery Partner up to date on any changes to their project.
-This means, if you make a payment request for a mobility and the payment request covers less participants than you set out in your application, you will be required to update the Delivery Partner about your plans for the delivery of the mobilities that you did not request funding for.
-This will in most cases mean that you will be required to update your project plan within the Project Reporting Tool.
+This means, if a Grant Recipient makes a payment request for a mobility which covers fewer participants than were set out in their application, the Grant Recipient must update the Delivery Partner about the amended plans, giving details of the mobilities that funding was not requested for.
+This will, in most cases, mean that the Grant Recipient will update their project plan within the Project Reporting Tool.